 If you need a great CEO, buy a great fund company or hire a great financial planner.
 If you want to be your own CEO, buy an index fund or ETF.
 I don’t care.
 But think of this investment as being an owner.

 Don’t speculate.
 Own and manage your business for long-term results, please.
-Take time for mutual fund evaluation.
+Take time to evaluate your mutual funds.
 Don’t just jump into a fund blind.
 Otherwise, you’re really going to give me a headache – and I really don’t need it.

 Much of what I said above is true here too.
 Growth funds are still 40% off their highs.
 Can I promise how long it will take for equity funds to regain their past glory?
 No, I can’t.
 But if your timeframe is 10 years or more, this is a fantastic time to own great funds that buy fantastic companies.
 As a business owner, you may elect to use any number of investment strategies that work.
 You don’t have to just buy and hold – although that may be your strategy.